 Scholarships in History

 The UA History department awards more than $175,000 annually to qualified undergraduate and graduate history students.
-To learn more about individual scholarships, deadlines, and requirements, download the History Scholarship Application below:
+The application and review process takes place each spring semester, when scholarships are awarded for the upcoming academic year.
+Learn more about our individual scholarships below.

 The Department of History has five scholarship funds, from which we award approximately twenty undergraduate scholarships, some of which cover full tuition and fees.
 Awards are based on academic performance and potential, not on need.
 These scholarships were established by people, many in business, who believe that majoring in history is excellent preparation for a wide range of professions, from business to teaching.